SAP-samples/ui5-typescript-walkthrough/steps/33/README.md

 ### webapp/control/ProductRating.ts \(New\)

+Custom controls are small reuse components that can be created within an application very easily.
+Due to their nature, they are sometimes also referred to as "notepad” or “on the fly” controls.
+A custom control is an object that has two special sections \(`metadata` and `renderer`\) and various methods that determine the control's functionality.

-We create a new folder `control` and a file `ProductRating.ts` that will hold our new control.
+To set up our new control, we create a new folder named `control` inside the `webapp` folder.
+Within this folder, we create a new file named `ProductRating.ts` - this file will contain the code for our new control.

-We start with importing two classes, the `Control` and the `RenderManager`, from the `sap/ui/core` module.
+We import two classes, `Control` and `RenderManager`, from the `sap/ui/core` module.
 These classes are part of the OpenUI5 framework and are used for creating controls and managing their rendering.
-We then declare the class `ProductRating` by extending the base class `sap.ui.core.Control`.
+Then, we declare a new class named `ProductRating` by extending the base class `sap.ui.core.Control`.
+This class will define your custom control.

-Custom controls are small reuse components that can be created within the app very easily.
-Due to their nature, they are sometimes also referred to as "notepad” or “on the fly” controls.
-A custom control is an script object that has two special sections \(`metadata` and `renderer`\) and a number of methods that implement the functionality of the control.

-First, we specify the `metadata` section.
-It defines the data structure and thus the API of the control.
-With this meta information on the properties, events, and aggregations of the control OpenUI5 automatically creates setter and getter methods and other convenience functions that can be called within the app.
-Nex we add the `init` method to the class.
-This is a special function that is called by the OpenUI5 framework to initialize an element after creation.
-It is called by the framework while the constructor of an element is executed.
-It can be used to set up the control and prepare its content for display.
+To add functionality to the control, we can provide meta information via a static property named `metadata`.
+This property defines the data structure and thus the API of the control.
+With this metadata for the control's properties, events, and aggregations, OpenUI5 can automatically creates setter and getter methods along with other convenience functions that can be used within the application.
+For now, we will leave the `metadata` property empty.

+The `init` function is a lifecycle function that is automatically called by the OpenUI5 framework when an instance of the control is created.
+We'll use this function to initialize the control and prepare its contents for display.

-Then we add the `renderer` property.
-This function is responsible for rendering the control's HTML representation that will be added to the DOM tree of your app whenever the control is instantiated in a view.
-It is usually called initially by the OpenUI5 framework and whenever a property of the control is changed.
-It is an object with the two properties `apiVersion` and `render`.
-By setting the `apiVersion` property to version 2 we enable in-place rendering technology.
-The `render` property is a function that takes a `RenderManager` object and the instance of the `ProductRating` control as parameters.
+The `renderer` property is an object that determines how the control is rendered.
+It is invoked initially by the OpenUI5 framework and each time a property of the control is changed.
+The `renderer` object has two properties: `apiVersion` and `render`.
+The `apiVersion` property specifies the API version of the RenderManager that is used in this renderer.
+The `render` property is a method that takes two parameters: a `RenderManager` object and the control instance itself.
+We'll delve into the implementation of our control's rendering within this method at a later stage.

-Finally, the `ProductRating` class is exported as the default export of the module, which means that it can be imported and used in other parts of the application.
+> :round_pushpin: **Note:** <br>
+> The RenderManager is an important component in OpenUI5 that is responsible for converting abstract representations of controls into actual HTML elements that can be displayed in the browser.
+There are different versions of the RenderManager API, each representing an evolution of the RenderManager with specific sets of APIs and rendering techniques.
+These different API versions are important to ensure compatibility between different versions of OpenUI5.
+>
+> The latest version of the RenderManager API is version 4, which introduces new features and improvements compared to previous versions.
+It also includes performance enhancements, making your applications run faster and more efficiently.
+For example, version 4 avoids re-rendering of child controls unless they are invalidated, which can save processing time.
+>
+> When developing a custom control, it is crucial to specify the appropriate apiVersion for the control's renderer.
+This ensures that your control can can leverage the latest rendering features and improvements available in the RenderManager.

 ```ts
 import Control from "sap/ui/core/Control";